kyrie25/spicetify-utilities/README.md

 Currently Spotify prevents DevTools from being used in the following session after running `spicetify enable-devtools`.
 This extension will automatically enable DevTools and keep it open for you.

 **Note**: The settings will be applied after restarting the client (completely closing and reopening Spotify).
+It may not work for everyone.

 ### Changing the window title